Facilities and Reservations

 Exterior doors will unlock 30 minutes before the event and lock 30 minutes following the event, unless otherwise requested.
 Meeting space on the first and second floors will be available if the building is unlocked.

-There is no parking available at the Center.
+There is no parking available at the School.
 There are pay lots nearby on 17th street and public parking for UT visitors is available at the Vol Hall garage on White Avenue.
 Contact UT Parking at (865) 974-6031 with questions.
 There are two handicapped parking spaces on the east side of the building, Catering trucks may unload and guests may be dropped off here as well.

-Reserving groups agree to pay all applicable charges for use of Center facilities and services.
+Reserving groups agree to pay all applicable charges for use of School facilities and services.
 Payment of invoices is due within thirty (30) days upon receipt of the invoice.
 Invoices paid after thirty days will be subject to a late payment charge up to the maximum amount permitted by law.

 Exhibitors, Sale of Materials, Fundraising